 - Send pre-made alternatives (a Plan A, Plan B, and Plan C when you don’t have an idea of what is expected of you)

-- You work for the client
+- You work for the partner, who works for the client

 - Don’t say NO without offering a YES